Ryandry1st/QuaDRiGA-Simulation-Extensions/README.md

 # FB_Quadriga
+  This is a code repository for working on Quadriga simulations.
+To run the provided code, please ensure that you have Quadriga setup and MATLAB is able to find the Quadriga code.
+You can download Quadriga  <a href="https://quadriga-channel-model.de/">here</a>.

-  Code repository for working on Quadriga simulations.
-The average time to run a simulation is usually around 30 minutes to 1 hour, so plan accordingly.
+  The average time to run a simulation is usually around 30 minutes to 24 hours depending on your resolution, so plan accordingly.
   </br></br></br>

 ## Goals